 But the crisis facing local news was brewing long before COVID-19 took hold.
 In the last decade, the number of local newspaper journalists was cut in half, down from over 70,000 to just 35,000.
 Many cities and towns lost local news coverage entirely.
 At least 2,100 newspapers across the U.S. have folded since 2004, and 1,300 communities have become “news deserts.”
 Five powerful corporations now own 74% of daily newspapers.

-The business model that sustained American journalism has collapsed as advertisers abandoned news publications in favor of a handful of tech companies.
+The business model that sustained American journalism for decades has collapsed as advertisers abandoned news publications in favor of a handful of tech companies.

-In the face of this emergency, the NewsGuild fought successfully with others in 2020 to expand eligibility for the Paycheck Protection Program to include more news organizations.
-This addition to the pandemic relief bill helped protect newsroom jobs.
+In the face of this emergency, the NewsGuild fought successfully in 2020 to expand eligibility for the Paycheck Protection Program to include more news organizations.
+This addition to the pandemic relief bill helped news organizations stay afloat and helped save jobs.